 - iii.
-General Municipal Advisor: The District will retain a general municipal advisory team to provide general advice on the District's debt management program, financial condition, budget options and rating agency relationships.
-Additionally, the general municipal advisor may be used on an as-needed basis to structure issuances of District debt obligations.
-Any firm serving as general municipal advisor must be duly registered at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB. - iv.
+General Municipal Advisor(s): The District shall retain general municipal advisory firm(s) to provide general advice on the District's debt management program, financial condition, budget options and rating agency relationships.
+Additionally, the general municipal advisor may be used to structure issuances of District debt obligations.
+Any firm(s) serving as general municipal advisor must be duly registered at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB. - iv.
 Bond Counsel, Tax Counsel, and Disclosure Counsel: The District will select bond, tax, disclosure and/or other financial counsel to assist with debt issuances or special projects that do not fall under the bonds, COPs, and TRANs categories of District debt obligations.
-Additionally, one or more of the firms may be selected to provide general legal advice on, among other things, debt financing, disclosure documents, and continuing disclosure.

-v.
-Range of Financings: Municipal advisory, external legal counsel, and underwriting teams will be selected for the District's GOs, COPs, TRANs, Mello-Roos, special revenue bonds and any other bond program which may be created.
-Depending on particular expertise and consultant availability, some firms may be used on more than one program.
-However, efforts will be made to establish different teams to provide a number of firms the opportunity to participate in District contracts.
+Additionally, one or more of the firms may be selected to provide general legal advice on, among other things, debt financing, disclosure documents, and continuing disclosure. - v.
+Range of Financings: Underwriters, external legal counsel and municipal advisors will be selected for the District's GOs, COPs, TRANs, Mello-Roos, special revenue bonds, and any other multi-year bond programs which may be created.
+Depending on expertise and consultant availability, a firm can be used on more than one program.